 This subject aims to provide students with the opportunity to pursue their interest, knowledge and skills in an array of chosen sports.
+Students explore the central concept of 'what makes a good coach' and will investigate psychology concepts, coaching styles, program and session planning.
+They will also learn how various athletes are best catered to from beginner to elite athletes to people with a variety of abilities and disabilities.
 During practical lessons students will explore the role of a coach and official within modified and authentic sporting contexts.
-Students will develop their knowledge of various sports, coaching styles and session planning in order to instruct coaching and skills session for a variety of participants.